 We periodically acquire or invest in businesses, software products and technologies that are complementary to our business through strategic alliances, equity investments and the like.
-For example, in March 2005 we acquired certain assets of Compass Systems GmbH.
-The risks associated with such acquisitions or investments include, among others, the difficulty of assimilating the operations and personnel of the companies, the failure to realize anticipated synergies and the diversion of management's time and attention.
+The risks associated with such acquisitions or investments include, among others, the difficulty of assimilating the operations and personnel of the companies, the failure to realize anticipated synergies, the requirement to test and assimilate the internal control processes of the acquired business in accordance with the requirements of Section 404, and the diversion of management's time and attention.
 In addition, such investments and acquisitions, as well as business divestitures, may involve significant transaction-related costs.
 We may not be successful in overcoming such risks, and such investments, acquisitions and divestitures may negatively impact our business.
 In addition, such investments and acquisitions have in the past and may in the future contribute to potential fluctuations in quarterly results of operations.
 The fluctuations could arise from transaction-related costs and charges associated with eliminating redundant expenses or write-offs of impaired assets recorded in connection with acquisitions.
 These costs or charges could negatively impact results of operations for a given period or cause quarter to quarter variability in our operating results.